Official Author Site

 It's unlikely that the story of the first duology would interest teens, as there are no young people in it -- the hero and all the main characters are in their 40s or older.
 And they are concerned, among other things, with adult problems such as death in old age.

 There are two other reasons why I emphasize that the books aren't appropriate for YA readers.
 First, they contain some sex and profanity, mild by the standards of adult fiction but more than readers expect from me on the basis of my YA novels.
 This would be objectionable to some parents, considering that my YA books are often given to middle school kids even when I say they're for older teens.
-Please read the Flame Duology FAQ for more detail about this.
+For more details about this, please read

 Second and perhaps most significantly, Stewards of the Flame is strongly critical of today's medical dogma and advocates ignoring government health advice, including much that is taught in today's schools.
 To be sure, it deals with a future society, and I hope makes plain to adults that today it would not be possible to reject orthodox medical care to the extent the characters do, since we lack the means to implement their alternative.
 But young readers might not make the distinction.
-To them the story would say "Avoid doctors, if necessary by hiding your symptoms."
-And a lot of parents and schools would object if they thought a noted YA author was trying to undermine the official view on this subject in the minds of kids!
 I don't want to damage my reputation in the YA field by upsetting parents or teachers, and I don't want to mislead kids by offering them material that they haven't the maturity to interpret.

 Of course, if teens who read other adult fiction want to read it, that's okay, and I think many would enjoy the second duology, Defender of the Flame and Herald of the Flame, whose hero is quite young at the start of the story.
 But because I'm known to librarians as a YA author, it's important to make clear that they shouldn't order any of them for the YA collection offered to middle-school kids.